XuuXiaolan/CodeRebirth/Plugin/Thunderstore/README.md

 ![CF](https://i.postimg.cc/zvmYv21Z/image-207-removebg-preview.png)

-> Flies around occasionally resting on the ground. (harmless)
+> Flies around occasionally resting on the ground. (harmless?????)
+> DO NOT APPROACH DO NOT APPROACH [REDACTED].
+> ON DEATH IT LIVES YET AGAIN, REBORN A NEW.

 ### Snailcat